-Let me be very clear at the outset of this post: atheism is not a religion.
-It has no core dogma, no "sacred" texts, no leaders, no rituals, asserts no supernatural entities, requires no faith of any sort, and so on.
+it is not a religion.
+It has no core dogma, no "sacred" texts, no leaders, no rituals, no supernatural entities, requires no faith of any sort, and so on.
 Quite simply, atheism is in no way a religion.

 With that out of the way, it is important to acknowledge that some people would like to redefine atheism as a religion, transform it into something like a religion, or even call it a religion when it is obviously not.
-In this post, I'd like to address two current efforts to redefine (or at least label) atheism as a religion.
+In this post, I'd like to address two efforts to redefine (or at least label) atheism as a religion.
+They come from very different sources, and they have very different motives.
+I do not agree with either of them, but I will acknowledge that one might at least deserve our attention.

 Some Christians Insist that Atheism is a Religion

 This claim is sufficiently absurd that we can dismiss it outright.
-I'll not waste additional space on it except for one additional point concerning the evangelical fundamentalists who refuse to admit that Christianity is a religion.
-You know them as the "personal relationship crowd."
-I'm not sure how many ways there are to say this, but anyone who genuinely believes that they have a "personal relationship" with an individual who has either been dead for over 2,000 years or never existed in the first place is deluded to the point of needing psychiatric treatment.
+I'll not waste additional space on it except for one additional point concerning the evangelical fundamentalist Christians who refuse to admit that Christianity is a religion.
+You know them as the "personal relationship crowd" or "Christ followers."
+I'm not sure how many ways there are to say this, but anyone who genuinely believes that they have a "personal relationship" with an individual who has either been dead for over 2,000 years or never existed probably shouldn't be taken seriously.
+Or at least, we should probably stop electing them to political office.

-Christianity is a religion, and this statement remains true whether you admit it or not.
+Christianity is a religion, and this statement remains true whether any particular Christian admits it or not.
 If you are a Christian, you are an adherent of the Christian religion.
-Again, this statement remains true whether you admit it or not.
+Again, this statement remains true whether you want to admit it or not.

 Some Atheists Seek to Make Atheism a Religion